 2. Is an active duty member of the armed forces who served in the Afghanistan or Iraq conflict; or

 3. Is a member of a reserve component of the armed forces of the United States or the Maryland National Guard who was activated as a result of the Afghanistan or Iraq conflict described in subsection (a) of this section; or

 (ii) Is a son, daughter, or spouse of:

 1. A veteran or active duty member of the armed forces who is serving or has served in the Afghanistan or Iraq conflict; or

 2. A member of the reserve or Maryland National Guard who was activated as a result of the Afghanistan or Iraq conflict described in subsection (a) of this section.

-(d) A scholarship awarded under this section shall supplement any federal education benefits for which a recipient qualifies as a result of an individual’s military service or status as a dependent of a member of the armed forces or of a veteran of the armed forces.
+(d) A scholarship awarded under this section may supplement, but is not contingent on, any federal education benefits for which a recipient qualifies as a result of an individual’s military service or status as a dependent of a member of the armed forces or of a veteran of the armed forces.